Jandini/Jandini/README.md

 I moved my career into management in 2018.
 Yet, I am still developing in my own time.
 Management is easier if you find a way to measure success of your team.
-Since my company was using Jira for project management and GitHub for development I created fully containerised platform which visualise developers pertivipation in the project.
+Since my company was using Jira for project management and GitHub for development I created fully containerised platform which visualise developers participation within the projects.

+The platform is build using Kibana, Elasticsearch and the Metics service which is responsible to transfer data from Jira and Github.

 ![ezgif-2-2c0cd0e8e7](https://user-images.githubusercontent.com/19593367/203609416-8f783f07-eac5-40db-9643-4bdf11622236.gif)